 5.4 Large wins above the approved cheque clearance limit for the venue must be paid by cheque – part payments of cash and a cheque to the total win amount are permitted.

-CSi has a cash payout limit, for gaming machines, of $5000 & Keno of $5000.
+Eagle Tavern has a cash payout limit, for gaming machines, of $5000 & Keno of $1000.
 This allows the patron to have a period of time (at least 24 hours) to consider what to do with their winnings (rather than having the cash available to continue gambling).
 Team members who work in Keno, gaming machines or TAB, encourage customers to deposit large winnings into their bank account via our EFTPOS terminal.

 The Code or Practice (and all Queensland gambling legislation) states that: